hiki-t/aisf24_solo_project/_sources/intro.md

 ![alt text](img/exp3_2.png "Figure3")
 <b>Figure 3:</b> Visual summary of Exp3 results.
 The left column showed a collection of histograms of 98 feature activations with two vertical border lines (orange dashed line for the 90th percentile and black dashed line for expected probability = 1/98).
 The activation level was normalized so that a sum of all activation level was 1.
 This histogram showed the results when the SAE model sparsity level = 0.999.
-The middle column provided an example visual aids demonstrating how each digit class activated selective neurons/features important for each digit class (and deactivated non-important features), which reconstructed the 49 dim hidden layer of the linear model.
+The middle column provided example visual aids demonstrating how each digit class activated selective neurons/features important for each digit class (and deactivated non-important features), which reconstructed the 49 dim hidden layer of the linear model.
 The right column drew how the selective features important for each digit class generated each digit class-like 28x28 image with the image generative model.

 <br>